You can make popcorn using coconut oil in 5 easy steps outlined below.

 There is an art to making popcorn on stovetops.
 If you get it right, you can guarantee that you will be able to enjoy some of the most delicious popcorn you have ever tasted.

 There are a few things that you need to be aware of when making popcorn:

 Here are some of the more commonly asked questions about popping popcorn with coconut oil:

 Yes, coconut oil is good for popcorn!
 In fact, many movie theaters will actually use coconut oil to pop their corn so you will be adding authenticity to your treat.

 While popcorn by itself is a healthy snack, each teaspoon of coconut oil contains 40 calories and 4.5g of fat.
 Also, coconut oil contains saturated fats.
 So, it is best not to overindulge too much.

 Unrefined coconut oil is the best and healthiest option for your popcorn.
-In particular, consider using Viva Naturals Organic coconut oil for the best flavor and cooking experience.
+In particular, consider using No products found. for the best flavor and cooking experience.

 This is what you need to know about using coconut oil to make popcorn.
 Now that you know the tips and the tricks, you can easily make your own delicious batch.